The Ultimate Website Glow Up: Our Design & Redesign Process and Strategy

 Revision Hours

-The purpose of revision hours is to maintain balance—since we’ve already spent considerable time in the planning and design stages, our first draft is typically 95% aligned with your vision.
+The purpose of revision hours is to maintain balance—since we’ve already spent a considerable amount of time in the planning and design stages, our first draft is typically 95% aligned with your vision.
 Revision hours help establish boundaries, ensuring our designers are compensated for any significant additional work.

 To make the process as smooth as possible, we’ll send you a feedback link where you can leave comments directly on the website, ensuring clear and effective communication.